 - They will only allow the vehicle to be driven legally by a driver with a valid driver’s license.

-- They will not let a driver arrested for Extreme or Aggravated DUI or a minor with alcohol in their system to drive the impounded vehicle for one year.
+- They will not let a driver arrested for Extreme or Aggravated DUI or a minor with alcohol in their system to drive the impounded vehicle within one year of signing the Letter of Agreement.

 If the agreement is violated, the vehicle will be impounded for the full 30-days, and a civil traffic citation will be issued.